boardroom-inc/boardroom-discord-bot/README.md

 There are two sets of commands: Commands to get general information and commands for subscriptions.

-Subscriptions are run through every 30 seconds.
+Subscriptions are run through every 30 seconds, but the checks are only done based on the `frequency` argument.
+By default this is every 15 minutes.

+## Set up

+The `.env.example` can be used to create an `.env` file which the token which is created on the [Discord Developer Portal](https://discord.com/developers/applications).

+Once there's an `.env` file, run the commands:
+- `npm install`
+- `npm run tsc`
+- `node bot.js`

 ## Commands